Murderous May: Spike in homicides following Covid-19 lockdown

 They said while crime dropped across the board during the lockdown and the following lower level 3 restrictions, serious crimes did increase.

-The most recent murder was in Moerewa in the early hours of this morning.
+The latest homicide was in Moerewa in the early hours of this morning.

 Krillan Koni Brown, 18, was stabbed to death at an address on Snowdon Ave.